 Most occur spontaneously.
-The reason why they occur is unclear, because there are so many factors that could potentially cause a fault in a gene and hence trigger a tumour.
+The reason why they occur is unclear because there are so many factors that could potentially cause a fault in a gene and hence trigger a tumour.
 Acoustic neuromas are caused by changes in a gene called NF2 (which is a gene on chromosome 22 in our DNA).

-A healthy gene in this position produces a tumour suppressor protein designed to control the growth of schwann cells, so when it doesn’t work properly, the schwann cells grow with a lack of control and co-ordination, hence forming a tumour.
+A healthy gene in this position produces a tumour suppressor protein designed to control the growth of Schwann cells, so when it doesn’t work properly, the Schwann cells grow with a lack of control and co-ordination, hence forming a tumour.

 Acoustic neuromas can also occur as part of genetic diseases called neurofibromatosis 2 and schwannomatosis.
 This latter condition tends to occur in early adulthood and can be preceded by chronic pain due to the fact that pain signals originating from nerves where tumours are causing pressure can sometimes be felt at distant sites within the body (where there aren't any tumours).

 Only around 7% of people diagnosed with an acoustic neuroma also have neurofibromatosis 2.
-Anyone diagnosed with any form of neurofibromatosis would be transferred to a specialist team to ensure that patients are cared for by clinical experts in treating
+Anyone diagnosed with any form of neurofibromatosis would be transferred to a specialist team to ensure that patients are cared for by clinical experts in treating this condition.

 What is the best treatment for acoustic neuroma?